Written by Jean Shepherd, Leigh Brown, and Bob Clark

 Will Ralphie get his dream present at Christmas?
 Will the family have anything resembling that perfect Christmas holiday?

 The story in A Christmas Story is sweet and fun without being so saccharine I wanted to turn my head and puke.
-The story has it’s ups and downs.
-Ralphie’s family is nowhere near the perfect family, yet they have the sense of family that many others who achieve that “perfect” holiday are missing out on.
+The story has its ups and downs.
+Ralphie’s family is nowhere near the perfect family, yet they have the sense of family that many others who achieve that “perfect” holiday is missing out on.

 The acting is terrific.
 Peter Billingsley is simply wonderful as Ralphie.
 He blends the right amount of youthful exuberance and naivete with the desire for a material object that is only endearing at this young age.
 As his father, Darren McGavin is magnificent.
 He blends the right amount of ineptness with the desire to do what’s right for his family, even if it doesn’t end up that way.
 Whether he’s wrestling with the temperamental furnace in the basement or marveling at what he’s won as it’s delivered from Fragile, Italy (he pronounces it Fra-Jee-Lay) he’s charming in an inept way.
 For most of us, at times our fathers or spouses have all resembled this man.
 Melinda Dillon represents the mother who keeps everything together and is the backbone of the family.
 If we didn’t have one like her, we all wish we did.
 She’s not perfect, but she’s trying her best to take care of her family and make the holiday the best they can have.